davidhartsough/you-dont-need-bootstrap/README.md

 ### Cards

 Google's _material design_ made these card things super popular, because they are the essence of "paper".
-(I'm not sure why that's was such a big deal, but I do gotta say I love material design.)
+(I'm not sure why that was such a big deal, but I gotta say I love material design.)
 Material Design calls for shadows to denote elevation, but I think we can keep things simple and not include any depth to the design.

 "It's a screen.
 I'm not fooling anyone with 'box-shadows'."